developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/tutorial/tutBasicScanningAPI/index.md

 		} catch (ScannerException e) {
 			e.printStackTrace();
 		}

-6. As mentioned earlier that whenever a barcode is scanned, its data will be received in a callback `onData` method upon data availability.
-So we need to get that data, process it in the format we want and populate in the [EditText](http://developer.android.com/reference/android/widget/EditText.html) of UI.
+12. Whenever a barcode is scanned, its data will be received in a callback `onData` method.
+Tis step gets that data, processes it in the desired format and populates the [EditText](http://developer.android.com/reference/android/widget/EditText.html) UI element.

+>>> RESUME HERE

-    The received data should be processed on a background thread not to block the UI thread.
-Hence we will use Android's own [AsyncTask](http://developer.android.com/reference/android/os/AsyncTask.html) to process the scanned data on background thread.
-So we create AsyncTask `AsyncDataUpdate` that takes [ScanDataCollection](/emdk-for-android/6-10/api/barcode/ScanDataCollection), which has the scanned data.
-It then processes this object in `doInBackground` method to filter the barcode data and label type in strings, which is then passed to the UI thread in `onPostExecute` method of AsyncTask to Populate.
+The received data should be processed in a background thread so as not to block the UI thread.
+This can be done using Android's [AsyncTask](http://developer.android.com/reference/android/os/AsyncTask.html).
+Create the AsyncTask `AsyncDataUpdate` that takes [ScanDataCollection](/emdk-for-android/6-10/api/barcode/ScanDataCollection) that has the scanned data.
+The `doInBackground` method parses the barcode data and label type into strings, which are passed to the UI thread in the `onPostExecute` method of AsyncTask to populate.

 	As mentioned earlier we would call `read` method here in this callback so that the user can scan multiple barcodes.